IdanRosenzweig/ELF-Toolchain/readme.md

 <br><br/>
 The **file stripper** would remove any unnecessary sections and segments off ELF executables, leaving a minimalist file which preserves its execution behaviour.
-More precisely, the stripper would remote any debugging, notes, or unrelated information stored in the executable, leaving only relevant segments and needed sections.
+More precisely, the stripper would remove any debugging, notes, or unrelated information stored in the executable, leaving only relevant segments and needed sections.
 The file stripper is independent of other software in the toolchain, and can be used as a separate tool.